 Disaster Preparedness for Florida Businesses

-Note: In preparation for Hurricane Irma, all Florida SBDC offices across the state will be closed until it is safe to return.
+Note: In preparation for Tropical Storm Nate, the Florida SBDC Network Headquarters and Florida SBDC at UWF offices will be closed beginning Saturday through Monday.
+Normal operations will resume Tuesday, October 10th.
 Depending on the scope of the impact of the storm, Florida SBDC disaster specialists will be available in affected areas to assist with applying for disaster loans and with other post-disaster challenges.
 Learn about our Disaster Recovery services here.

 Business Disaster Resources: Before the Storm